Standard Language Ideology in AI-Generated Language: Introduction

 \section{Introduction}

-Since its public release in November 2022, ChatGPT has drawn over 100 million weekly active users globally.\footnote{https://www.demandsage.com/chatgpt-statistics/} While the tool brings immense benefits, those benefits are not distributed equally across speakers of different language varieties.
-Rather, ChatGPT---and other generative AI language technologies---reflect standard language ideology, which reinforces a hierarchy between language varieties.
-In this paper, we illustrate how and in what ways standard language ideology is reinforced in AI-generated language and present a taxonomy of open problems regarding standard language ideology in AI-generated language.
+Tools built on large language models (LLMs), such as ChatGPT, promise immense benefits to their users; however, those benefits are not distributed equally across speakers of different language varieties.
+Rather, ChatGPT---and other popular generative AI language technologies---reproduce and normalize standard language ideology, reinforcing a hierarchy between language varieties and positioning "standard" varieties (particularly "standard" American English (SAE)) as the most appropriate or legitimate form of communication.
+This is not merely a performance problem, but a sociotechnical one, in which AI systems participate in reproducing linguistic hierarchies with social, cultural, and political consequences.
+In this paper, we examine how these hierarchies manifest in AI-generated language and present a novel taxonomy of open problems regarding standard language ideology in AI-generated language.
+Although concurrent work has surveyed challenges in natural language processing (NLP) for different languages and dialects \cite{Joshi2025}, this is among the first to explicitly connect standard language ideology to the behavior of LLMs and the power structures they reproduce, contributing to ongoing FAccT scholarship that frames fairness and harm as sociotechnical rather than purely technical phenomena.